 Children are precious and vulnerable.
 They deserve to be adequately cared for in safe environments that are free of neglect and abuse.
-That’s why New Mexico’s Children, Youth, and Families Department (CYFD) was created, to ensure that reports of abuse and neglect are thoroughly investigated, children are removed from dangerous environments, and families can get the help that they need to ensure that they can safely care for their children.
+New Mexico created the Children, Youth, and Families Department (CYFD) to ensure they thoroughly investigate reports of abuse and neglect, children are not living in dangerous environments, and families receive the help they need to care for their children.

 But the system is far from perfect.
 When it comes to child safety, even seemingly minor errors can have enormous ramifications.
 One recently filed lawsuit against the CYFD paints the picture all too well.